 76.4% of retail CFD accounts lose money

 Plus500 Trading Instruments

 This broker claims that it only offers CFD services.
-Even though this is true, it not really different in any way from a broker that offers regular spot FX trading.
-However, with Plus500 you get much more than just some 50 currency pair.
+However, with Plus500 you get much more than just some 50 currency pairs.
 Unlike most of the brokers, with Plus500 you can actually trade a lot of different CFDs, the following markets are available:

 Let’s examine each of those separately.

 When trading with this broker you can get access to an impressive amount of currency pairs – there are 55 FX pairs at your disposal.
 You have access to all of the majors, minors, commodity pairs and quite a few exotics too.
 What is the best is that you can trade European local currency pairs like EUR/PLN, EUR/HUF, USD/CZK and so on.

 Speaking of spreads, they certainly vary depending on the currency you trade, yet they are quite competitive.

 On other currencies the conditions tend to be quite different, so if you are into FX, we would suggest you to check the conditions here, as they are beyond the scope of this Plus500 Forex broker review.